Brawl345/customizemii/CustomizeMii/Readme.txt

 The .NET Framework 2.0 is required to run this application!

-For any further information, see: http://customizemii.googlecode.com Please use the Issue Tracker there to report any occuring bugs.
+For any further information, see: http://customizemii.googlecode.com Please use the issue tracker there to report any occuring bugs.

-Thanks to icefire / Xuzz for the basic idea of this Application!
+Thanks to icefire / Xuzz for the basic idea of this application!

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 3.0
+	- Switched backend to libWiiSharp (http://libwiisharp.googlecode.com)
+	- Speed improvements through using RAM instead of temp files on HDD
+	- No separate Mono version anymore, the normal version works with Mono (even compiling forwarders!)
+	- Fixed complex forwarder loading screen to be fullscreen (thanks wilsoff / tantric!)
+	- Fixed bug where startup IOS was set to 0 when sending channel to Wii
+	- Doesn't require common-key.bin anymore
+	- Added checkerboard for transparent areas in images (preview window)
+	- Added ability to change a TPLs format (preview window)
+	- Added ability to rename and resize TPLs (right click on listbox)

 Version 2.31
 	- Fixed sending to Wii